PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 observation-destination-only change and focused runtime contracts exercise all three owners.

+## Late NDHWC/cost-volume pair characterization

+The phase-result store has one remaining slot.
+The next two lowerer results are a semantic pair: NDHWC gate cleanup and cost-volume ScatterND cleanup run consecutively with the same `ModelIRPassStateScope`.
+Recording only one would make the observation contract asymmetric, while recording both separately would exceed the 128-phase bound.

+The selected contract therefore requires one small orchestration owner that creates the shared state scope internally, invokes the existing two owners in the same order with the same model/layout/diagnostics inputs, combines their three distinct integer counters, and returns one bounded mapping.
+The lowerer must record that mapping as `cleanup.late.ndhwc_cost_volume` between the post-SiNet HardSigmoid phase and late Conv-affine result, with all three old locals absent.

+The existing late NDHWC/cost-volume result module now carries this as a strict expected failure.
+No production source changed.
+Validation completed sequentially under core-only `uv`: the related baseline is `16 passed in 0.86s`.
+Characterization must preserve those passes plus one intentional strict xfail, and targeted Ruff, bytecode compilation, and whitespace validation must pass before commit and push.

+Implementation must preserve owner order and diagnostics, prove that both callbacks receive the same internally scoped state object, update the store from 127 to its fixed 128-record capacity, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: